iqonic-layouts

 A Life in Story, in Relation, in Responsibility.

 Every story carries a rhythm, a pulse that moves through the land, the people, and the spirit of place.
 It’s not just seen or heard; it’s felt – in the way the light touches the earth, in the patterns of shadows stretching across the ground, in the way the wind whispers through the trees, in the calls of the animals echoing through the valley.
 Everything I do, being a photographer, a writer, a storyteller, is a way of holding the threads of connection that bind us all together, braiding them into something that honors the past, illuminates the present, and creates pathways for the future.
 Everything I do is for the next generations, for all those who come after, and with the short time I have left on this earth I realized, I was shown, the only thing that matters, the only thing will last and that will always be relevant is Good Story.
-And that is my purpose.
-To share that story.
+That is my purpose, my mission, my task I was given – to share that story.

 My work, the images, the stories I share, are rooted in this philosophy of connection and relation, grounded in the lore and in our ways of knowing – not in the things, but in the processes, not the objects but the ways of being.
 Dig gave me some tasks to do in this life; and when an old person asks something of you, you do it.
-The VA Network and my other projects; my documentary photographic work, my films, writing, the Ngarra project, the Earth Legacy social good creative studio, the ITA Foundation – There are my answer to that request.
-Across different mediums in different ways I am lighting digital campfires where right story is shared, knowledge is exchanged, and people come back into relation with one another, with the landscape, with the spirit of all things.
+The VA Network and my other projects; the Ngarra project, the Earth Legacy social good creative studio, the ITA Foundation, my documentary photographic work, my films, my writing – they are all, in one way or another, my answer to that task Dig gave me.
+Across different mediums in all kinds of different ways, everything I do is rooted in Napagi Napagi.
+More than reciprocity, not give-and-take; it’s give-and-give.
+A loop of generosity that spirals outwards, a never-ending harmony, that sustains all life.
+It’s a pattern, an echo, a rhythm that resonates across cultures, generations, and all living systems.
+Purpose over profit.
+Always.

-What was drawn up in the sands out on Wiradjuri country redirected my entire life, everything now centred around this task, this ask, this thing I have to do with the limited time I have left to walk these lands.
-For me its not just about the photography, or the films, the prose, the words or the content – it’s about the connections it fosters, the conversations it sparks, and the change it inspires.
+What was drawn up in the sands that night redirected my entire life, everything now centred around this task, this ask, this thing I have to do with the limited time I have left to walk these lands.
+For me its not just about the photography, or the films, the prose, the content – it’s about the connections it fosters, the conversations it sparks, and the change it inspires.
 It’s a way to honor the wisdom of ancestors who came before, to hold and pass on the stories and lore to our descendants who come after.

 I do not like to say that I’m founder, or a CEO, a photographer, mingari, storyteller or any other hollow label from a marketplace that gets thrown around; I view myself as just tending to fire Dig left me, a custodian of a small part of the pattern of creation, a human, with a few stories and a couple of good yarns to share before I join my ancestors in skycamp.
 The VA Network is one of the ways of inviting the world to sit by the fire, to listen, to see, and to remember that we are all part of one shared story.
 One people.
 One fire.
 Wangra.